BrentGrammer/PWA-app/NOTES/Workbox.md

   - `StaleWhileRevalidate`: Cache, then Network (always check the network, not just fallback)

 - You can pass in configuration to these strategies

   - `cacheName`
   - Plugins: see docs and file example:

     - [`ExpirationPlugin`: { `maxEntries`, `maxAgeSeconds` }](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-expiration): Limit the number of assets stored in that cache and fetch updated versions if the max age has expired
     - [Broadcast Cache Update plugin: not used often](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-broadcast-update)
     - [Cacheable Response:](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-cacheable-response) Can cache responses based on status codes, headers etc.
     - [Background Sync Plugin](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-background-sync)
     - [Range Requests Plugin](https://developers.google.com/web/tools/workbox/reference-docs/latest/module-workbox-range-requests)

+    Ex:

+    ```javascript
+    registerRoute(
+      /.*(?:googleapis|gstatic)\.com.*$/,
+      new StaleWhileRevalidate({
+        cacheName: "google-fonts",
+        plugins: [
+          // this sets a timestamp entry in indexedDB for the assets which it manages and checks to automatically remove when expiration comes
+          new ExpirationPlugin({
+            maxEntries: 3, // we only have 3 fonts we're using, don't store more
+            maxAgeSeconds: 60 * 60 * 24 * 30, // not necessarily with staleWhileRevalidate, but done here for example
+          }),
+        ],
+      })
+    );
+    ```

+### Custom Strategies

+- Make a custom handler for a route with a custom caching strategy you define outside of what Workbox provides.
+You still take advantage of Workbox routing management.
+  - There may not be an indexedDB strategy for example.
+- Pass a function to the second argument of `registerRoute` which takes `args` that is the request event (the `fetch` event) - this contains info about the request sent
+  - Return a promise that yields a response

 ## Further Resources